**NOTE** This Troutbitten story is from early winter, 2017

 My waders are leaking again.
-I noticed it around noon today, when cold water saturated a leg seam.
-They seeped through the breathable membrane and soaked three layers of polyester fleece (or whatever other synthetic fibers make up my wading pants).
+I noticed it around noon today, when icy water saturated a leg seam.
+It seeped through the breathable membrane and soaked past three layers of polyester fleece (or whatever other synthetic fibers are stitched into my wading pants).
 I was waist deep in the river when I felt it, and I just kind of shrugged.
-I’d already lost multiple studs off my boots, and I’d fallen face first in the river, chasing downstream after a spool of tippet I’d dropped.
+I’d already lost multiple studs from my boots, and I’d fallen face first in the river, chasing downstream after a spool of tippet I’d dropped.
 What more?
 Who cares?
 I was fishing, and I was happy.
 Shit happens.

-The leak came on my fifth consecutive day of fishing.
+The leak came on my fifth consecutive day on the water.
 The holidays provided some opportunities that don’t come to me very often — so I took them.
-I’m a Dad and husband with a job and a list of home improvements to do, so five days in a row don’t come around like they once did in my single, childless, college student, table-waiting, pre-mortgage years.
+I’m a dad and husband with a job and a list of home improvements getting longer, so five days in a row don’t come around like they did in my single, childless, college student, table-waiting, pre-mortgage years.

-On some of these five days I only got on the water for a couple hours, but I’m still counting them.
-Yesterday I made only about a hundred casts on a walk with my boys, but I was in my leaky waders, carrying the boys across side channels in turn, so that one counts too.
+On some of these five days I only fished for a couple hours, but I’m still counting them.
+Yesterday I made about a hundred casts on a walk with my boys.
+But I was in my leaky waders, carrying the boys across side channels in turn, so that one counts too.

 Not every day was a dawn-to-dusk affair, but the best of them was . . .